February 1922

 Abbott (2000), pg 277

-Catholic shopkeeper, Margaret Page (42), is shot dead in her corner shop in North Queen St in Belfast.
+Catholic shopkeeper, Margaret Page (42), is shot dead by loyalists in her corner shop in North Queen St in Belfast.

 Thirty armed men raid the RIC barracks in Castleisland, Co.
 Kerry.
 They lock up the RIC constables and make away with a large quantity of arms and ammunition.
 Almost definitely carried out by Tom McEllistrim’s men.